-- Cleaning of the meeting space before arrival of children and young people (including cleaning of spaces between groups, if multiple groups will use the same space) - All leaders should maintain good hygiene and hand washing and encourage children and young people to do likewise: - Wash your hand properly and often.
-Hand should be washed with soap and water for at least 20 seconds (or with hand sanitizer where soap and water not available): - o After coughing or sneezing - Before and after eating - Before and after preparing food - If you were in contact with someone who has a fever or respiratory symptoms (cough, shortness of breath, difficulty breathing). - o Before and after being on public transport if you must use it - o Before and after being in a crowd - When you arrive and leave buildings including your home or anyone else's home - Before having a cigarette or vaping - If your hands are dirty - o After toilet use - Cover your mouth and nose with a tissue or your sleeve when you cough and sneeze. - Put used tissues into a bin and wash your hands - Clean and disinfect frequently touched objects and surfaces. - Do not touch your eyes, nose or mouth if your hands are not clean. - Do not share objects that touch your mouth for example bottles or cups. - Hand sanitiser should be available at all entry and exit points as well as in all locations activities are taking place.
-This MUST be used by all, especially when arriving and leaving. - Frequent cleaning of high contact surfaces (door handles, toilets, tables, equipment etc) throughout the session. - A sufficient supply of cleaning equipment, soap and hand sanitiser at all times, including cleaning PPE for leaders (i.e gloves).
+- Cleaning of the meeting space before arrival of children and young people (including cleaning of spaces between groups, if multiple groups will use the same space) - All leaders should maintain good hygiene and hand washing and encourage members to do likewise: - Wash your hand properly and often.
+Hand should be washed with soap and water for at least 20 seconds (or with hand sanitizer where soap and water not available): - After coughing or sneezing - Before and after eating - Before and after preparing food - If you were in contact with someone who has a fever or respiratory symptoms (cough, shortness of breath, difficulty breathing). - Before and after being on public transport if you must use it - Before and after being in a crowd - When you arrive and leave buildings including your home or anyone else's home - Before having a cigarette or vaping - If your hands are dirty - After toilet use - Cover your mouth and nose with a tissue or your sleeve when you cough and sneeze. - Put used tissues into a bin and wash your hands - Clean and disinfect frequently touched objects and surfaces. - Do not touch your eyes, nose or mouth if your hands are not clean. - Do not share objects that touch your mouth for example bottles or cups. - Hand sanitiser should be available at all entry and exit points as well as in all locations activities are taking place.
+This MUST be used by all, especially when arriving and leaving. - Frequent cleaning of high contact surfaces (door handles, toilets, tables, equipment etc) throughout session. - A sufficient supply of cleaning equipment, soap and hand sanitiser at all times, including cleaning PPE for leaders (i.e gloves).
 Safe storage of cleaning equipment and disposal of rubbish. - Allowing for hand hygiene breaks between activities.

-- What signage and reminders are needed around the meeting space? - Who will be responsible for cleaning spaces and equipment and when this will be done?
+- What signage and reminders are needed around the meeting space?
+Check with what is already provided in the meeting space. - Who will be responsible for cleaning spaces and equipment and when this will be done?
 You should be aware of when the space was last used and cleaned, so you are clear about what you will need to do to ensure it is clean and ready for use by your group.
 Leaders should check with Parish or venue management what cleaning schedule is being operated in the premises. - How will you incorporate hand hygiene breaks between activities?
 These should be planned into your programme and consideration should be given to facilities used for this.
 Where there are not sufficient sinks to wash hands, then a hand sanitiser should be used. - Who is responsible for the supplies of hygiene/cleaning equipment?
 Ensure you are aware of who is responsible for these supplies and where these are kept. - Do we need to provide PPE for young people and leaders?
-Whilst PPE, including masks, are NOT required for face-to-face activities where social distancing can be maintained, individuals may wish to wear masks, and this should be allowed.
-Where appropriate social distancing cannot be maintained, leaders and Company Section should be asked to wear face masks.
-Be aware of how you will dispose of rubbish safely.
+No, however Leaders, Company and Seniors must wear their own face masks during indoor activities.
+Face masks and plastic gloves should be available in the first aid box in case of a person becoming symptomatic of COVID-19 whilst at BB activities.